 Ken Budd has volunteered around the world, from China to Kenya to the West Bank—a search for meaning and purpose following the unexpected death of his father.
-Ken shared his journey in his award-winning memoir, The Voluntourist, and he is investing all of his earnings from the book in the organizations and places where he volunteered.
+Ken shared his six-country journey in his award-winning memoir, The Voluntourist.

-Ken and his wife live in Virginia, outside of Washington, D.C.
+Ken and his wife live in Northern Virginia, outside of Washington, D.C.
 He is available for speaking engagements through the HarperCollins Speakers Bureau.
-Here is Ken with Charlie Rose and Gayle King on CBS This Morning, on a CBS segment with Harry Smith, and discussing The Voluntourist on DC Fox 5 and C-SPAN’s Book TV.
+Here is Ken on a CBS segment with Harry Smith and discussing The Voluntourist on DC Fox 5 and C-SPAN’s Book TV.